Miranics/Negpod-14_Python_Project/README.md

 Menu: Defines a list of dictionaries that contain menu item names and prices.
 Display Menu: Prints the available menu items with their corresponding prices.

-Place Order: Users can select items from the menu and add them to their cart.
+Place Order: Users can pick items from the menu and add them to their order.
-Review Order: Shows the current order, listing item names, individual prices, and the total cost.
+Review Order: Displays the current order with a list of items, their individual prices, and the total cost.
-Main Menu: Provides an interface for navigating various features.
-Running the Project Prerequisites: Make sure Python is installed on your system.
+Main Menu: Acts as the interface for accessing different features.
+Running the Project Prerequisites: Ensure Python is installed on your system.
-Open in PyCharm or VSCode: Open the project directory in PyCharm or VSCode.
+Open in PyCharm or VSCode: Open the project directory in either PyCharm or VSCode.
-Run the Script: Go to the script file (main.py) and run it using the Run button or a keyboard shortcut.
+Run the Script: Find the script file (main.py) and run it using the Run button or a keyboard shortcut.
-How to Use: The program begins with a welcome message and displays the main menu.
+How to Use: The program starts with a welcome message and shows the main menu.

 Main Menu: